qtc-de/wconv/README.md

 ----

-*wconv* is a simple command line utility that can be used to parse and convert Windows related formats into human readable forms.
+*wconv* is a simple command line utility that can be used to parse and convert Windows related formats into human readable form.
 Additionally, it supports simple modifications on Windows related formats.

 ![](https://github.com/qtc-de/wconv/workflows/master%20Python%20CI/badge.svg?branch=master)